Protection works insurance requirements under the Building Act 1993

+This article traverses the protection works requirements and issues under the Building Act 1993.
 It is nothing new that builders and consumers alike have pondered over the requirements for compulsory protection works insurance that adequately covers adjoining owners in Victoria.
 The uncertainty does not discriminate between small or large, or commercial versus domestic building projects.

-Often times caught in the middle between what Insurers are prepared to commit to in writing, versus legal interpretations of what the law mandates, owners and builders alike have yearned for clarity on what protection works insurance really is.
+Often times caught in the middle between what insurers are prepared to commit to in writing, versus legal interpretations of what the law mandates, owners and builders alike have yearned for clarity on what protection works insurance really is.

 Section 93(1) of the Building Act 1993 (Vic) states: